open/close all folders

 - Soon's Gate is protected by the Sapphire Guard, an order of paladins.

 - One episode of Samurai Jack has Jack discovering a working time portal, and a guardian who is sworn to not allow ANYONE to use it unless they are worthy.
 Jack's repeated pleas that he needs to use the time portal to defeat Aku is met with general apathy from the guardian.
 Jack finally decides to take the portal by force, and battles it out with the guardian.
-In the end, Jack is defeated and is politely told to leave, which he does.
+After a long fight, the guardian absolutely pummels Jack after giving him one last chance to give up (which Jack refuses), but before he can land the killing blow, the portal tells him to stand down, and the guardian sends the unconscious Jack off on the back of a dragon-like creature.
 The guardian looks into the portal and sees an older Jack leading an army against Aku.
 He says that Jack wasn't worthy of using the portal.
 Not yet...